All Episodes

 But I think Trump has to be smart.

-And I think Trump has to be smart, and this is what I spend a lot of time thinking about, Sean, and I write about this a great deal in the book.
+And this is what I spend a lot of time thinking about, Sean.

 Trump needs to understand that he can't win an election in 2024 by just focusing on the people who already support him.

-He needs to run in a campaign, Sean.
+He needs to run a campaign, Sean.

-When I'm out with my wife and her uh friends, all these suburban moms out there that should be natural Republican voters, they have decided they don't like Donald Trump.
+When I'm out with my wife and her friends, all these suburban moms out there that should be natural Republican voters, they have decided they don't like Donald Trump.

-He needs to run a campaign directly addressing their concerns so that in the Philadelphia area suburbs, in the Atlanta, Georgia suburbs, and the suburbs surrounding Phoenix, all of these places where there are swing voters, educated women, moms in particular, he has to convince them that he's a better option than Joe Biden.
+He needs to run a campaign directly addressing their concerns so that in the Philadelphia area suburbs, in the Atlanta, Georgia suburbs, in the suburbs surrounding Phoenix, all of these places where there are swing voters, educated women, moms in particular, he has to convince them that he's a better option than Joe Biden.

 That's the entire campaign.